jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_promises.rst

 .. note::

-    HTTP requests sent concurrently in the |sdk-php| are done so using a single thread in which non-blocking calls are used to transfer one or more HTTP requests while reacting to state changes (e.g., fulfilling or rejecting promises).
+    HTTP requests are sent concurrently in the |sdk-php| using a single thread, in which non-blocking calls are used to transfer one or more HTTP requests while reacting to state changes (e.g., fulfilling or rejecting promises).